-- You MUST have some keyboard skills (not 'gwerty'). - You will need an interest in all styles of music.
+- You MUST have some keyboard skills (not 'qwerty'). - You will need an interest in all styles of music.
 A keen ear is also required for success on this course.

-Hands-on experience of using up-to-date equipment.

-- Learning about sound recording/capture. - MIDI theory, manipulation and possibilities. - Synthesis theory and applications.Gaining a full and broad understanding - of all popular music styles. • Pushing the boundaries of composition - and sound design.
+- Hands-on experience of using up-to-date equipment. - Learning about sound recording/capture. - MIDI theory, manipulation and possibilities. - Synthesis theory and applications.Gaining a full and broad understanding - of all popular music styles. • Pushing the boundaries of composition and sound design.

-Course Content and Assessment Component 1 (20%) NEA Recording and sampling techniques, here you put them to the test.
+Course Content and Assessment Component 1 (20%) NEA Recording them to the test.
 You get a choice of three composition briefs to choose from which will be released on 1st September of year 13.
 Each brief has a specific challenge and you have to fulfil all of the criteria whilst creating an original and engaging musical composition.